The Stock Options Dictionary

 A preferred stock, another variety of stock, represents ownership rights, but not voting rights.
 However, owners of preferred stock have a higher claim when dividends are distributed.

 Venture Capital (VC)

-A Venture Capital firm (VC), or Venture Capitalist, is a person or organization that invests funds in a company.
+A venture capital firm (VC), or venture capitalist, is a person or organization that invests funds in a private company.
 A VC secures equity or other forms of ownership (such as a convertible loan) for their investment.
-Unlike an Angel Investor, a VC will usually invest only if there are sizeable returns on their investment.
+Unlike an angel investor, a VC will usually invest only if there are sizeable returns on their investment.

 Vesting is a mechanism that enables employers to retain employees by offering them a progressive number of options.
 Options are given based on the time spent with a company.
 Usually, vested stock options plans span several years.
 At the end of the vesting period, the employee becomes eligible for the full number of stock options.
 However, if the employee leaves before the vesting period is over, they forfeit some of the options and will not be eligible for the full amount.
 This is the most popular vesting mechanism for startup employees.